 What is a “propaedeutic” course?

 In short, “propaedeutic” is a technical word in the Church for “preparatory”.
 However, the word “Preparatory” might suggest that such a course is not really part of formation for priesthood, or is somehow not that important.
 Instead, the Church wants to underline that those who are undertaking this course while, certainly, “preparing” for the full seminary course of philosophy and theology studies which lies ahead, are at the same time already engaged in formation for priesthood.
-It is an “Initial” stage of seminary life and training for priesthood, although it might also be a preparation for the full formation programme which will begin afterwards.
+It is the first stage in seminary life and training for priesthood, although it might also have an element of preparation for the full formation programme which begins afterwards.

 So what does such a “Propaedeutic Course” involve?